Personal Making Assignment 2: Analog Making - Sensory Cardboard

 • Documentation of your work through text and images.
 For each piece, take photos from at least 2 different angles and include 1-2 sentences about your thinking and intended vision.

-• In addition to documenting the pieces, include at the end of the PDF your written overall reflection paragraph.
+• In addition to documenting the pieces, include at the end of the PDF your written overall reflection and feedback paragraph.

 Estimated/expected time: It is my hope you spend no more than 6 hours on this assignment.
 Ideally, you will spend no more than 90 minutes brainstorming and sketching forms, as well as experimenting with physically manipulating cardboard/paper to give them form.
 Each individual piece should additionally take no more than 90 minutes to make.